ymollard/APEX/ros/apex_playground/README.md

 # APEX_Playground package

-This directory is a ROS package.
-Documentation is poor yet.
-If you're looking for a simulation, please checkout [this repository](https://github.com/sebastien-forestier/NIPS2017/tree/apex_sim) instead.
+This directory is a ROS package aiming at using real Poppy robots for the APEX experiment.
+If you're looking for a simulation, please checkout [the simulation package](../apex_playground_sim).

 ## Setting up hardware: Quickstart
 The experimental setup assumes you have at least: